a-rashid-saaka/Jira-Service-Management/README.md

 - Priority:

-  - Indicates the urgency of the ticket.
-  - Common levels: Critical, High, Medium, Low.
+  - Indicates the urgency of the ticket (e.g., Critical, High, Medium, Low).

 - Status:

-  - Tracks the lifecycle of a ticket.
-  - Example statuses: Open, In Progress, Completed, Closed.
+  - Tracks the lifecycle of a ticket (e.g., Open, In Progress, Completed, Closed).

 - Components:

-  - Refers to specific subsystems or areas affected by the ticket.
+  - Refers to specific subsystems or areas affected by the ticket (e.g., "Database")
-  - Example: Backend, Database, UI.

 - Labels:

-  - Custom tags for additional categorization.
+  - Custom tags for additional categorization (e.g., "Critical")
-  - Example: "Critical Issue," "Customer Request."

 <br>